dante-robinson/Crypto-Donations/README.md

 ### What can I use this for?

 You can use this as an alternative to centralized application such as GoFundMe or setup an individual page to keep a list of your wallets for people who may be interested in donating to you.
 You can also join a community or make your own you can set these up where you need to approve those asking to join your community (eg. a FOSS company) or leave it open for anyone interested to be able to join (eg. a group of people who support FOSS).

+### What if front end gets taken down?

+Since everything is stored on nodes on the blockchain and not stored on a centralized server if the website was to get taken down the source code can be used to deploy the front end to a different domain name.
+Since the data is stored on the blockchain this project can even have multiple different front-end websites connecting to it and reading the data from the deployed address.

 ### How can I help the project?